ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_python3.rst

 Minimum Version of Python-3.x and Python-2.x
 --------------------------------------------

-In controller side code, we support Python-3.5 or greater and Python-2.6 or greater.
+In both controller side and module code, we support Python-3.5 or greater and Python-2.6 or greater.

-For modules (and by extension, module_utils) we support Python-3.5 and Python-2.4.
 Python-3.5 was chosen as a minimum because it is the earliest Python-3 version adopted as the default Python by a Long Term Support (LTS) Linux distribution (in this case, Ubuntu-16.04).
 Previous LTS Linux distributions shipped with a Python-2 version which users can rely upon instead of the Python-3 version.

-For Python-2, the default is for modules to run on Python-2.4.
-This allows users with older distributions that are stuck on Python-2.4 to manage their machines.
-Modules are allowed to drop support for Python-2.4 when one of their dependent libraries requires a higher version of Python.
-This is not an invitation to add unnecessary dependent libraries in order to force your module to be usable only with a newer version of Python.; instead it is an acknowledgment that some libraries (for instance, boto3 and docker-py) will only function with a newer version of Python.
+For Python-2, the default is for modules to run on at least Python-2.6.
+This allows users with older distributions that are stuck on Python-2.6 to manage their machines.
+Modules are allowed to drop support for Python-2.6 when one of their dependent libraries requires a higher version of Python.
+This is not an invitation to add unnecessary dependent libraries in order to force your module to be usable only with a newer version of Python; instead it is an acknowledgment that some libraries (for instance, boto3 and docker-py) will only function with a newer version of Python.

-.. note:: Python-2.4 Support:
+.. note:: Python-2.4 Module-side Support:

-    The only long term supported distro that we know of with Python-2.4 support is RHEL5 (and its rebuilds like CentOS5), which is supported until April of 2017.
-For Ansible, that means Ansible-2.3 will be the last major release that supports Python-2.4 for modules.
-Ansible-2.4 will require Python-2.6 or greater for modules.
+    Support for Python-2.4 and Python-2.5 was dropped in Ansible-2.4.
+RHEL-5
+    (and its rebuilds like CentOS-5) were supported until April of 2017.
+    Ansible-2.3 was released in April of 2017 and was the last Ansible release to support Python-2.4 on the module-side.

 -----------------------------------
 Porting Controller Code to Python 3